oeb25/VectorJs/README.md

 #### .lenSq(): Number

 Returns the squared length of the Vector.
-Usefull for comparing two vectors
+Useful for comparing two vectors

 ---